jlhsmall/LTL/readme.md

 Task 3.
 The NBA can be constructed from a GNBA according to the textbook.

 ###TransitionSystem.java
-The transition system can be constructed from a file input, which is realized in `TransitionSystem(String file)`; or we can do the product construction, which is realized in `TransitionSystem(TransitionSystem TS, NBA A, ASTNode root)`.
-To do persistence checking, just call `boolean hasFSCC()`, and reverse the result.
+The transition system can be constructed from a file input, which is realized in `TransitionSystem(String file)`; or we can do the product construction (Task 4), which is realized in `TransitionSystem(TransitionSystem TS, NBA A, ASTNode root)`.
+To do persistence checking (Task 5), just call `boolean hasFSCC()`, and reverse the result.